DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Angular/description.md

 ## Handle Value Change

-To handle value change, use two-way binding to bind the **value** properties of different components together.
-In this demo, the **value** properties of the [DateBox](/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) and the Calendar are bound together.
-You can use one of these components to change the date.
-See how it affects the other.
+To handle value changes, use two-way binding to bind the **value** properties of different components .
+In this demo, you can use the [DateBox](/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) or Calendar component to change the date because their **value** properties are bound.

 ## Customize Cell Appearance